owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 end
 {% endhighlight %}

-As you may see, the Two Step View pattern makes multi-appearance implementation managable in a way that different appearance implementations are organized in a set of strategy classes.
+As you may see, the Two Step View pattern makes multi-appearance implementation manageable in a way that different appearance implementations are organized in a set of strategy classes.

 #### Summary

 The default enterprise design patterns encoded into Rails are perfect match for small/medium size projects.
 They are light weight and easy to be understood.
-However, as the application growing more mature, these patterns do not scale due to layers taking too much resposiblity.
+However, as the application growing more mature, these patterns do not scale due to layers taking too much responsibility.
 That said, a "fat" layer need to be broken into smaller ones:

-1. Data Mapper is an effort to extract out data source layer from Domain Modle that implements Active Record,
+1. Data Mapper is an effort to extract out data source layer from Domain Model that implements Active Record,
-2. Service Layer is an endeavour to extract out application logic from Domain Model,
+2. Service Layer is an endeavor to extract out application logic from Domain Model,
 3. Presentation Model is an attempt to extract out presentation logic from a single or multiple Domain Model, and